fogus/spiel/pyramidenspiel/martian-whist/README.markdown

 Resolving tricks
 ----------------

 To resolve tricks the color of the pyramids used determines the higher-ranking tree.
-The ranking of the pyramid colors are: Red > Yellow > Green > Blue:
+The ranking of the pyramid colors are: Black > Red > Yellow > Green > Blue:

 ![color-ranks](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/martian-whist/graphics/color-ranks.png)